zapier/zapier-platform-cli/docs/cli.md

 If you have not yet registered your app, this command will prompt you for your app title and register the app.

-> Note: You might consider `zapier watch` for a faster development cycle!

 ```bash
 $ zapier deploy
 # Preparing to build and upload app.